slurmrestdSection: Slurm REST Daemon (8)

-- Hostname and port to listen against.
-Host may be (IPv4/IPv6) IP or a resolvable hostname.
-Hostnames are only looked up at startup and do not change for the life of the process.
-Host is optional; if not provided slurmrestd will listen on all network interfaces.
+- Hostname and port to listen against. host may be an IPv4/IPv6 IP or a resolvable hostname.
+Hostnames are only looked up at startup and do not change for the life of the process. host is optional; if not provided, slurmrestd will listen on all network interfaces.

 - Listen on local UNIX socket.
 Must have permission to create socket in filesystem.